Featured image: Civil War veterans at the Choate Bridge

 The Civil War Monument - Photograph by George Dexter, circa 1900; story by Harold Bowen, “Tales of Old Ipswich,” 1975 Each Memorial Day for the last 15 years it has been my job to decorate the different monuments in town early in the morning.
 This year, I couldn’t help but think of the many changes that have taken place at the … Continue reading The Civil War Monument

-The Constitutional Convention, the Electoral College, slavery and the Civil War - Establishment of the Electoral College Many of our founding fathers had little trust in the instincts of the common man.
+The Constitutional Convention and establishment of the Electoral College - Many of our founding fathers had little trust in the instincts of the common man.
 John Adams observed that “Pure democracy has also been viewed as a threat to individual rights,” and warned against the “tyranny of the majority.”
-Alexander Hamilton, one of the three authors of the “Federalist Papers” defended the system of electors by which … Continue reading The Constitutional Convention, the Electoral College, slavery and the Civil War
+Alexander Hamilton, one of the three authors of the “Federalist Papers” defended the system of electors by which we choose a President today: … Continue reading The Constitutional Convention and establishment of the Electoral College

 William Clancy, WWI hero - Featured image: The Battle of Vimy Ridge by Richard Jack Harold Bowen wrote in Tales from Olde Ipswich that William Clancy’s family lived in the Old Post Office on North Main Street.
 Thomas Franklin Waters spoke about historic actions by William Clancy in a 1917 address to the Ipswich Historical Society, reprinted from the Publications of the Ipswich … Continue reading William Clancy, WWI hero